Discover 6 good reasons why you should get a rain barrel today!

 1. You’ll cut back on water usage for your lawn and garden

-Your rain barrel can collect runoff during storms and rain, which you can then use on your lawn and garden, dramatically reducing the amount of water you use from your home water line during the summer months.
+When you get a rain barrel, you can collect runoff during storms and rain, which you can then use on your lawn and garden, dramatically reducing the amount of water you use from your home water line during the summer months and beyond.

 3. You can help minimize direct runoff